Arcadia-Science/2025-epistasis-dl-quantgen/README.md

    - ```alphasimr_dilution_input.tar.xz``` simulated data for the dilution experiment
    - ```alphasimr_pleio_input.tar.xz``` simulated data for the pleiotropy experiment

-Simply download these files, and then run uncompress them to the correct input data directory for each experiment
+Simply download these files, and then extract them to the correct input data directory for each experiment

 For example: ```tar -xJf alphasimr_pleio_input.tar.xz -C workflow_sims/alphasimr_pleio/alphasimr_output```